Mahmoud-Charafeddine26/MovieMania/README.md

 the image is a link, that will upload in the display (the code is written but didn't have the time to test)

+To finish this project, i need to link the search page correctly after the login is done correctly (and change the homepage name to searchOutput which we will see the galery)